 On generator-equipped boats, the Fireboy fire suppression system protects the generator compartment in case of fire.
-To manually discharge the fire suppression system, remove the pin and pull the red handle of the fire system manual discharge pull, located on the starboard helm seat base (under the seat).
+To manually discharge the fire suppression system, remove the pin and pull the red handle of the fire system manual discharge pull, located outboard of the helm seat.